Oxford University Jazz Orchestra: History

 From 1999 to 2002, the band was led by cardiologist and saxophonist Euan Ashley.
 During his tenure, the band appeared at the Glasgow International Jazz Festival and performed Kenny Wheeler's Sweet Time Suite at St Barnabas Church, Oxford.
 In 2002, OUJO recorded the live LP Know Where You Are.

 In 2010, OUJO toured New York City, performing at multiple venues including a performance for the Hudson Union Society at the Russian Tea Room and as part of the "After Work" series in Bryant Park.

 OUJO trumpet players recording at the JDP in March 2025.

 In 2012, the band toured to Canada, performing at the Toronto Downtown Jazz Festival, supporting the Mingus Big Band on the main stage at the Ottawa International Jazz Festival, and playing at the Montreal International Jazz Festival.

 In 2013, OUJO became an official Oxford University Music Society affiliated ensemble.

 In 2015, OUJO performed Duke Ellington's choral composition The Sacred Concerts, in collaboration with Schola Cantorum of Oxford, saxophonist Nigel Hitchcock, and vocalist Tina May, and tap dancer Annette Walker at the Sheldonian Theatre.

 In 2016, the orchestra travelled to New York City once again.
 As well as being invited back to the Hudson Union Society, the band also performed at the Cornell Club of New York and at ShapeShifter Lab in Brooklyn on Independence Day.

 In 2018, OUJO made its first tour to Asia, travelling to Bangkok, Thailand.
-In 2025 OUJO embarked on a tour to the island of Ischia, Italy.
-This consisted of a concert at Giardini La Mortella, the former private home of British composer and University of Oxford alumnus William Walton.
+In 2025 OUJO ventured on tour to the island of Ischia, giving a concert at Giardini La Mortella, the former private home of British composer and University of Oxford alumnus William Walton.
+September 2026 will see the band embark on a tour of Japan, which is set to include performances with force-majeur trumpeter Eric Miyashiro and several student big bands from the Tokyo and Kansai regions.